hafizdabo/Data-Cleaning-in-SQL/README.md

-# Cleaning Housing Data in SQL
+# Cleaning Data in SQL

 ## Overview
 This project is aimed at cleaning Nashville Housing Data using SQL.
 I first explored the data and checked for data quality, then fixed errors,